aammff456/JToHRevampedKit/docs/clientobjects/FallingPlatform.md

 # FallingPlatform

-A Platform that can fall when touched, where it can
+A Platform that can fall when touched

 ## Structure
 <pre>